how does liability insurance work

 FAQ

-What does default cover on receivables mean?
+What does claim default cover mean?

 How often should I review my liability insurance?